How Many Types of Roof Overhangs are There?

 types of roof overhangs

 Aside from that, overhangs are also used to protect the house from rains that may ‘smack’ the siding, door, or windows, thereby reducing the risk of water damage.
 They are essential in safeguarding the sides of a home from the elements.
-Although it cannot protect it whole, the effect is minimized.
+Although it cannot protect the whole, the effect is minimized.

 Let’s dig in to learn what kind of overhang roof design you can find in public houses.
 As said earlier, you will have these two commonly found: eave and rake overhangs.